david-guenault/docker-lab/README.md

 docker-lab
 ==========

-Easyly build docker containers based labs.
+Fast and easy way to build containers based labs.

 The main "drawback" with docker containers is to deal with ip address change at each reboot.
 There are solutions that help a lot with this but at a cost of complexity that is not productive at all for just building simple labs.
-Dock2dns just create and remove dnsentry in skydns2 each time you start/stop containers.
+Dock2dns create and remove dnsentry in skydns2 each time you start/stop containers.
 This way communication between containers is as simple as just using a name.
-Say you have a container with hostname A and another with hostname B. If you want to ping A from B you just have to ping it like ping B. dock2dns just do the dns discovery job for you.
+Say you have a container with hostname A and another with hostname B. If you want to ping A from B you just have to ping it like ping B. dock2dns do the dns discovery job for you.

-Docker lab use etcd and skydns2 as dynamic dns registration tool with the dock2dns.py script to detect envents from docker daemon.
+Docker lab use etcd and skydns2 as dynamic dns registration tools with dock2dns.py script to detect events from docker daemon.

 How to use it:
 ==============